freezerspace/AcademiaAccess/README.md

 Sure!
 Here’s a description for your website:

-Welcome to CourseCompass!
+Welcome to AcademiaAccess!

-CourseCompass is your one-stop destination for all the courses and subject-related information at our college.
+AcademiaAccess is your one-stop destination for all the courses and subject-related information at our college.
 Designed with students in mind, our platform provides easy access to a comprehensive catalog of courses, detailed subject guides, and essential academic resources.
 Whether you're looking to explore new courses, stay updated with your current subjects, or find study materials, CourseCompass has got you covered.

 Features: